|Iceland Winter Photography Tour: Aurora, Ice Caves, Glaciers, Scenery - 2019

 Experience the Beauty and Charm of Iceland’s Natural Wonders

-This Iceland winter photography tour takes place during the best season for winter photography, offering the best balance of daylight hours and historically favorable photo opportunities to capture the Aurora Borealis, incredible ice caves, photogenic glaciers, and frozen waterfalls.
-The weather during this time will be unpredictable with no guarantees, thus during our two week tour we’re likely to have sunshine, snow, rain, wind, and everything else in between.
-The dramatic weather in Iceland makes for fantastic photographic opportunities, but intense winter storms can limit what we can do and where we can go, so be ready for anything this adventure may bring our way!
-This Iceland winter photography tour has a flexible itinerary so we can change plans according to the weather and not be rushed at various locations.
+This 12-day Iceland winter photo tour takes place during the best season for winter photography in the country, with the perfect balance of daylight hours and historically favorable opportunities for capturing the Aurora Borealis.
+The weather during this time will be unpredictable with no guarantees, thus during your 2-week tour you’ll likely experience sunshine, snow, rain, wind, and everything else in between.
+Iceland’s dramatic weather creates fantastic photo opportunities for outdoor photographers.
+While intense winter storms may limit where we can go, creativity is unstoppable so be ready for anything this adventure may bring!
+The itinerary has been planned in advance to be flexible—that way we can change plans according to the weather and not be rushed at your favorite locations.

-We will have one full intensive ice cave day plus one-half less intensive day.
-The possibilities in the ice caves are incredible and we have chosen one of the most reputable companies to lead us.
+- Enjoy 1 full intensive day at ice caves plus another half less intensive day.
+Photographing ice caves are an incredible experience for which we have chosen one of the most reputable companies to guide us.

 Arrival in Iceland

-Arrive in Reykjavík and check into the Hilton Natura.
-No activities are planned for this day other than a meet and greet and review for the coming days.
-Most passengers arrive in the morning hours and we can request early check-in times.
+You will arrive in Reykjavík and check into the Hilton Natura.
+No activities are planned for this day other than a meet-and-greet and review for the coming days.
+Since most participants arrive during morning hours, early check-in times can be requested.
 There is plenty to do around town within reasonable walking distance of the hotel and we’d be happy to make suggestions if you wish to venture out this day.

 Waterfalls, Sea Stacks, and Black Sand Beach

-We leave Reykjavík at dawn and head east at the south coast.
-On the way we will photograph some astonishing waterfalls (Seljalandsfoss and Skógafoss) as well as Dyrhólaey sea stack and Reynisfjara black sand beach.
-Overnight at Hotel Dyrhólaey.
+At dawn you will leave Reykjavík and head east at the south coast.
+On the way there you will photograph some astonishing waterfalls (Seljalandsfoss and Skógafoss), as well as Dyrhólaey sea stack and Reynisfjara black sand beach.
+Overnight at Hotel Volcano.

 Basalt Formations, Lava Fields, Glaciers, Ice Caves, Aurora Borealis